w4bo/AA2425-unibo-mldm/slides/07-fairness.md

 Can we change our datasets?
 Images on the internet are even more sexist than texts.
-You go back in time, how would that community be like when taking selfies
+You go back in time, how would that community be like when taking selfies.

 From training to teaching AI